The Official TLM Summer Reading List

 Travel Team and Summer Ball by Mike Lupica

-Formerly a sportswriter for the New York Times, Mike Lupica has since transitioned into one of the most prolific young adult writers in the country.
+Formerly a sportswriter for the New York Times, Mike Lupica has since transitioned into one of the most prolific young adult writers in the United States.
 His books focus on the often crucial relationship between sports and coming of age.
 These two books focus on Danny Walker, an undersized point guard who loves basketball more than anything else.
-These books let readers watch as Danny navigates love, friendship and social dynamics, all in the context of the sport he loves.
+These books let readers watch as Danny navigates love, friendship, and social dynamics all in the context of the sport he loves.

 To All The Boys I’ve Loved Before by Jenny Han

 You’ve probably heard of this book due to the Netflix film, but the book is even more heartwarming.
-The story follows Lara Jean, a half white, half Korean teenager who writes secret love letters to the boys who she has crushes on.
-But when these secret letters are sent out, Lara suddenly has a lot of attention to deal with, and a lot of self-growth to do!
+The story follows Lara Jean, a half-white, half-Korean teenager who writes secret love letters to the boys who she has crushes on.
+However, when these secret letters are sent out, Lara suddenly has a lot of attention to deal with, and a lot of self-growth to do!
 The book is a wonderful story about a young woman growing up and finding her self-confidence.